-The Office of Personnel Management spelled out all of these health benefits changes in a rule it published in the Federal Register last year.
+The Office of Personnel Management spelled out all of these health benefits changes in a rule it published in the Federal Register in 2021.

 Why Does the Government “Shut Down?”

 As FedSmith author Ralph Smith noted in a previous article, Benjamin Civiletti, the attorney general under President Jimmy Carter, is credited for inventing the concept of the modern shutdown.
 It is based on an interpretation of an 1870 law.
-For details, see Who Invented Government Shutdowns?.
+For details, see Who Invented the Government Shutdown?.